Privacy Notice - CIL and S.106 Agreements

 Transferring information overseas

-In certain circumstances we may transfer your information to organisations in other countries on the basis that anyone to whom we pass it protects it in the same way we would and in accordance with the applicable laws.
+In certain circumstances we may transfer your information to organisations in other countries on the basis that anyone to whom we pass it protects it in the same way we would and in accordance with applicable laws.

 Chorley Council does not process your information with third countries outside of the UK or EU zone without the safeguards being in place that are the equivalent to the UK Data Protection legislation or the General Data Protection Regulations (GDPR).